Danny02/tfe-run/README.md

 This action creates runs using [the Terraform Cloud API][tfe-api] which provides more flexibility than using the CLI.
 Namely, you can:
 - define your own message (no more _"Queued manually using Terraform"_)
-- provide as many variables as you want
 - access the outputs from the Terraform state

 Internally, we leverage [the official Go API client from Hashicorp][go-tfe].